 OVERVIEW

-• Shipment tracking was often inaccurate (update lag, broken links)
+• Inaccurate tracking (lags, broken links)

 ROADMAP IDEATION WORKSHOP - REMOTE EDITION